Your Future is Worth

 Any time you are facing criminal charges, the answer to this question is a resounding yes.
 While your first call after arrest should definitely be to a criminal defense attorney, you should speak with a lawyer as soon as you are aware that there is an investigation going on.
 It’s common for detectives to want to speak with you or ask you questions in an attempt to build evidence before they formally charge you, and talking with authorities without an attorney present can cause great harm to your case later on.
 Once you’ve been arrested, hiring a defense attorney may help you avoid having to stay in jail while you await trial, as they can ask the judge that you be released on bond.

 When you’re dealing with serious charges like embezzlement, you need a legal team that has experience with these types of charges and knows what it takes to go up against the prosecution.
-At Magilligan Law, we help our clients defend themselves and protect their rights against these allegations.
+At Magilligan Law, our embezzlement lawyers help our clients defend themselves and protect their rights against these allegations.
 To find out more or to schedule a free 15-minute case evaluation, call 954-866-8058.